eeditiones/jinks/profiles/modern-theme/doc/README.md

 # Modern theme

 A contemporary visual theme for TEI Publisher 10.
-It extends [theme-base10](../theme-base10/doc/README.md) rather than replacing it: all layout, component structure, and CSS custom-property hooks come from the default Jinks theme; this profile layers typography, colour, and flat rectangular controls on top.
+It **extends** [theme-base10](../theme-base10/doc/README.md): all layout, component structure, and CSS custom-property hooks come from the default Jinks theme; this profile layers typography, colour, and flat rectangular controls on top.

-Edition-specific chrome (for example the parchment toolbar band and breadcrumb title treatment in the Serafin blueprint) belongs in the consuming profile, not here.

 ## Using the theme

-Add **both** `theme-base10` and `modern-theme` to your application's `extends` list (or select them on the **Themes** tab in Jinks). `modern-theme` depends on `theme-base10`; the base theme must remain present because it supplies the core stylesheets, palettes, and generator hooks.
+Add **both** `theme-base10` and `modern-theme` to your application's `extends` list (or select them via the **Themes** tab in Jinks). `modern-theme` depends on `theme-base10`; the base theme must remain present because it supplies the core stylesheets, palettes, and generator hooks.

 ```json
 "extends": [